 The Interchange Clearing Fee increases a business’s processing charges by assessing a volume markup (a percentage) to a portion of gross sales.

 As noted earlier, Wells Fargo does not disclose the interchange categories that are subject to the clearing fee.
-It’s reasonable to assume that the interchange categories subject to the fee can be adjusted on a per-business basis similar to how surcharges are routed using an interchange qualification matrix under a bundled pricing model.
+It’s reasonable to assume that Wells Fargo can adjust the interchange categories subject to the fee on a per-business basis.
+That’s similar to how processors route surcharges using an interchange qualification matrix under a bundled pricing model.

 Should I pay the Interchange Clearing Fee?